samtecspg/conveyor/README.md

 API for creating and mananging data ingest flows to a ES backend

+## Development

+To make commits against this library see the instructions [here](development.md)

 ## Startup

 Reasonable defaults are in the `docker-compose`, if you want to customize start there.

+There is an environment variable under the API section of the compose file called `ES_INDEX` this allows overwriting where this API stores it's values in ES.
+This is to allow for multiple of these APIs to run off the same ES cluster.

 `docker-compose up` will start up the full suit of services needed for ingest, including the database.